Open Accessibility Menu

 A Day in the Life of an Intern

 Hey friends!
-My name is Jacque, one of the current PGY-3 residents at Chehalis Family Medicine.
-I’d like to illustrate a typical day in my shoes when I was an intern last year.
+I’d like to illustrate a typical day in my shoes when I was an intern.
 I will use one of our internal medicine schedules to do so but this is similar for our inpatient pediatric and obstetric rotations as well.
 Intern hospital rotations are mostly up at St. Peter’s Hospital in Olympia, WA vs in later years when we do most of our rotations at a smaller community hospital, Providence Centralia Hospital in Centralia, WA about 30 minutes south.

 Within each week in the intern year, we are typically scheduled 4 full hospital days and 1 full clinic day.
 We have dedicated time for didactics every Wednesday afternoon.
 Most rotations provide two full days off to recover each week – hallelujah!